 The Board of Trustees is the Institute’s governing body.
-Composed of a small yet highly diverse group of distinguished trustees, the Board approves the work programme and budget and formulates principles and policies that govern the Institute’s activities and operations.
+Composed of a small, yet highly diverse group of distinguished trustees, the Board approves the Institute's work programme and adopts its budget, as well as formulates principles and policies that govern UNITAR activities and operations.

-The Board meets in session at least once per year and has been rotating the venue of its sessions between Geneva, where the Institute has its headquarters, and another city.
-Besides Geneva, the Board has met in Rabat (2007), Paris (2009), Beijing (2010), Brazzaville (2011) and New York (2012).
+The Board meets in session at least once per year.
+Apart from meeting regularly in Geneva, where the Institute maintains its headquarters, the Board has also convened in Rabat (2007), Paris (2009), Beijing (2010), Brazzaville (2011) and New York (2012).

 - Mr. Alexey BORODAVKIN